timstengelin/Human-Activity-Recognition/README.md

 | "                        | EfficientNetB3     | True             | True                  | 0.84              |
 | DenseNet                 | DenseNet201        | True             | True                  | 0.79              |

-Test accuracy of composed model from MobileNetV2, EfficientNetB0 with Augmentation and pre-trained EfficientNetB3, DenseNet201 results in: 0.80
+The test accuracy of the composed model from MobileNetV2, EfficientNetB0 with Augmentation and pre-trained EfficientNetB3, DenseNet201 results in: 0.80

 ## How to run the Code?
 TODO